Instant Milk Cake | Instant Kalakand

 How to make kalakand at home?

 Kalakand is a perfect quick dessert for your festivals and celebrations.
 This is quick and easy to make and makes delicious milk cakes.
-Milk powder is optional here just to give it a little sweet and richer taste.
-But you can anyways skip adding milk powder to this.
+Milk powder is optional here, giving it a little sweeter and richer taste.
+But you can, anyway, skip adding milk powder to this.

 Step I – Grate paneer first.
 Add 2 tbsp milk powder to it.